JetBolt/JetBolt_React/README.md

 ### 3. Contract Call

 Now that you have setup your basic environment, we can get started with an example on how you can use JetBolt to sign and send real transactions.
-First, let's have a quick look at what's included inside of the `useJetPaw` hook.
+First, let's have a quick look at what's included inside of the `useJetBolt` hook.

 ```js
 let {